-7. The Housing Waiting List
+7. The Housing Register

-7.1 The Housing Waiting List is a record of all households that have registered with the Council to be considered for vacancies that arise in social or affordable rented housing.
+7.1 The housing register is a record of all households that have registered with the Council to be considered for vacancies that arise in social or affordable rented housing.

 8. EU General Data Protection Regulation (GDPR)